 The National Genomics Infrastructure (NGI) is a national research infrastructure and the largest facility within SciLifeLab.
 NGI provides access to technology for library preparations, sequencing, genotyping and associated bioinformatics support.
 The platform comprises two nodes: NGI Stockholm and NGI Uppsala; SNP&SEQ Technology Platform, and Uppsala Genome Center (UGC).
 Please visit the About Us page to read more.

 NGI services include a variety of different applications on a range of instruments.
-You can read more about our services by browsing the Applications, Technologies, or Bioinformatics tabs on our home page.
+You can read more about our services by browsing the Applications, Technologies, or Bioinformatics tabs from the menu above.

 An order is a request for library preparations/sequencing/genotyping of a set of samples that are to be handled in a homogenous fashion.
 If you have a set of samples that you wish to analyze using more than one type of application, then you must submit an order for each application.